danyeric123/retro-snake-browser-game/README.md

 - Javascript

 # Motivation:
 I grew up on the [Snake Game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) on my small Nokia phone.
 As such, it was nice to come back and make something I played so much as a kid.
+Also I created a Python version of this game that can be found [here](https://github.com/danyeric123/Retro-Snake-Game)

 # Screenshot of Game:
 ![Retro Snake Game Screenshot](imgs/retro-snake-game.png)